-In order to remain in good standing in the Mary Lou Fulton Teachers College ("MLFTC"), students must maintain satisfactory academic progress consisting of both Standards of Academic Performance and adherence to the Teachers College Professional Disposition Standards, as described in this policy.
+In order to remain in good standing in the Mary Lou Fulton College for Teaching and Learning Innovation, students must maintain satisfactory academic progress consisting of both Standards of Academic Performance and adherence to the MLFC Professional Disposition Standards, as described in this policy.

-Students are expected to familiarize themselves with the policies and procedures listed in the MLFTC Satisfactory Academic Progress and Professional Conduct policies and understand policies related to academic progress found in the Graduate College Policy and Procedures.
+Students are expected to familiarize themselves with the policies and procedures listed in the MLFC Satisfactory Academic Progress and Professional Conduct policies and understand policies related to academic progress found in the Graduate College Policy and Procedures.